mattmilburn/strapi-plugin-preview-button/README.md

 }
 ```

-Ideally, the preview and copy link buttons in list view should appear alongside the other action icons for each row in the table.
-However, Strapi does not currently provide a hook to append new icons to that column.
-For now, this plugin will add its own "Preview" column with the extra icon actions.

 <img style="width: 960px; height: auto;" src="public/list-view.png" alt="Screenshot for list view in Strapi preview button plugin" />

 ## <a id="extending"></a>🔩 Extending